SharePoint/sp-dev-docs/docs/solution-guidance/Branding-and-site-provisioning-solutions-for-SharePoint.md

 ### What can I do with the Cloud Add-in Model?

-Sometimes there is no correlation between features in full-trust code and the Cloud Add-in Model.
+Sometimes there is no correlation between features in full trust code and the Cloud Add-in Model.
 When developing a customization based on SharePoint Add-ins and the Cloud Add-in Model, consider an alternative approach rather than a direct conversion, and strive to keep customizations as simple as possible.
 Here are some examples:

 - Replace event receivers with remote event receivers (see [Create a remote event receiver in SharePoint Add-ins](../sp-add-ins/create-a-remote-event-receiver-in-sharepoint-add-ins.md)).